The Software Testing Canvas

 But canvasses are so much more than a convenient way to summarise knowledge.
 Canvasses prompt a team to consider fundamental questions about an area they are investigating.
 At the same time the canvas provides a visual framework to organise what the they discover.

-In the case of the Software Testing Canvas the fundamental questions are:
+The Software Testing Canvas answers the fundamental questions: